OpenFogStack/tinyFaaS/README.md

 ### Text

-T. Pfandzelter and D. Bermbach, **tinyFaaS: A Lightweight FaaS Platform for Edge Environments**, 2020 IEEE International Conference on Fog Computing (ICFC), Sydney, Australia, 2020, pp. 17-24, DOI: 10.1109/ICFC49376.2020.00011.
+T. Pfandzelter and D. Bermbach, **tinyFaaS: A Lightweight FaaS Platform for Edge Environments**, Proceedings of the 2020 IEEE International Conference on Fog Computing (ICFC '20), Sydney, Australia, 2020, pp. 17-24, DOI: 10.1109/ICFC49376.2020.00011.

 ### BibTeX